astappev/Pico-Editor-Plugin/README.md

 ## Install
 1. Extract a copy of the plugin into your Pico "plugins" folder (should be plugins/PicoEditor/PicoEditor.php)
+   - via Composer `composer require astappiev/pico-editor dev-master`
-   - or `cd plugins` and `git clone https://github.com/astappiev/pico-editor.git PicoEditor`
+   - or `cd plugins && git clone https://github.com/astappiev/pico-editor.git PicoEditor`
 2. Open `http://<your domain>/?editor`, update password (check [Configuration](#configuration) or follow instruction on the page) and login

 ## Configuration